Heading to Egypt? This 3 days in Cairo Itinerary covers everything you need to know including things to do in Egypt & the best time to visit.

 - Hydration – On a similar note, keep hydrated.
 It gets incredibly hot in the desert so make sure to drink plenty of water and we recommend bringing electrolyte tablets to give you that extra boost during your visit.

 - Currency – The currency in Egypt is the Egyptian pound, written £E or LE.
 They are then divided into piastres (like cents).
-Make sure to recognise the different between these notes before you visit the country.
+Make sure to recognize the difference between these notes before you visit the country.

 How to get a visa for Egypt